promaster-sdk/property/packages/promaster-primitives/README.md

 This implementaiton uses a functional approach with pure data-records and functions that operates on those data-records.
 If desired, other approches such as class-based can be built on top by combining the data-records and functions into classes.

+# Run-time requirements

+This libarary is compiled to ES5 and does not require any polyfills.
+Specifically it does not use ES6 specific API:s like ´Map´ or ´Set´.

 # Libraries
 ## Measure